goetzi123/FleetChat/FleetChat_System_Overview.md

 ## Executive Summary

 FleetChat is a middleware service that bridges fleet management systems with driver communication platforms.
 Operating as a headless message broker, it translates Samsara fleet events into contextual WhatsApp messages for drivers and processes driver responses back into fleet management updates.
-The system requires no user interface, functioning purely as an intelligent routing and translation layer.
+The system requires no user interface, functioning purely as an intelligent routing and translation layer. **Current Status**: Production-ready with verified event propagation system (July 2025).

 ## System Architecture